rzr/generic-sensors-lite/README.md

 "Video Demo"
 )

-An extra example is provided to show integration in Mozilla's Thing project.
+An extra example is provided to show integration in WebThings project.
 Sensors are powered by webthing-iotjs and monitored on dashboard as progressive web app (PWA).

 Usage: